Kjos/OculusGoStreamer/README.md

 - Streams over websockets.
 - Supports Go virtual keyboard.
 Input is copied to clipboard on PC and then copy-pasted, so it can handle all characters.
 - Supports Go pointer for mouse.
+- Test results: ~22mbit/s at 30fps for a Call of Duty Youtube video @ 1920x1080.
+ Will be lower if the client browser has a lower resolution as the video is downscaled before compression.
+ The OculusGo browser has a resolution of 800x480 when not in fullscreen.

 ## Instructions:
 - Run from commandline: java -jar OculusGoStreamer.jar